Donald Trump in popular culture: Comics

 Since 1986, he has been depicted in the Doonesbury comic strip by Garry Trudeau, prompting an unfavorable response from Trump.
 In 2016, the Trump-strips were released as a paperback, Yuge!: 30 Years of Doonesbury on Trump.
 Trump was also depicted in Berkeley Breathed's long-running political cartoon strip Bloom County since 1989 where his brain was placed inside the body of Bill the Cat after being hit by an anchor on his yacht, the Trump Princess.
 In 1990, a Dilbert comic strip indirectly referred to Trump as 'God of Capitalism'.

 In the 1986 comic The Man of Steel, the villain Lex Luthor is reimagined as an evil corporate executive, based in part on Trump.
 In 1989, a one-issue Lex Luthor: The Unauthorized Biography was published with a cover mirroring Trump's book Trump: The Art of the Deal.

 In 1989, Robert Crumb wrote "Point the Finger", a six-page comic story about Trump for Hup by Last Gasp.

+In 1990, Heavy Metal published the story "The Wall" by Peter Kuper, set in a dystopic future where Donald Trump and Harry Helmsley builds a wall in New York to protect the good and well-off citizens from poor people.

+In the comic-book story "Gazillionaire's Luck" originally published in 2015 and written by Michael T. Gilbert, Scrooge McDuck encounters a businessman who is a parody of Trump ("Ronald Plump") who wants Scrooge to tell him how he got to become so rich.
+Scrooge tells him that he got rich through thriftiness, patience and hard work, but it doesn't seem like he believes him.
+He steals Scrooge's Number One Dime thinking it will make him lucky, but instead he ends up ruining his own business.